luileito/mousefaker/README.md

 # MouseFaker

 Nowadays it is really straightforward to capture behavioral data by unobtrusively tracking mouse cursor movements.
 Thus, a disconcerting privacy issue could easily emerge because of unethical practices and uncontrolled use of technology.

-This Chrome extension prevents user profiling by implementing the adversarial noise technique described in:
+This Chrome extension prevents user profiling via mouse tracking by implementing the adversarial noise technique described in:

   * L.A.
 Leiva, I. Arapakis, C. Iordanou (2021).
   **My Mouse, My Rules: Privacy Issues of Behavioral User Profiling via Mouse Tracking.**